Spray Paint in Winter

 RULE 3.
 Keep Item & Paints Indoors Until Just Before Use

-Your item and paint should be stored at inside room temperature until immediately before painting.
+Your item and paint should be stored inside at room temperature until immediately before painting.
 I kept my lamps & cans of paint in the foyer.
-When I was ready to put on a coat of paint, I brought them outside, sprayed, let it sit for about 2-4 minutes, then brought them inside my house.
+When I was ready to put a coat of paint on my lamps, I brought the spray paint outside, sprayed the lamps, let them sit for about 2-4 minutes, and then brought both the spray paint and lamps inside my house.

 RULE 4.
 Bring the Item Indoors After EVERY Coat

 This rule is the most important!
-Your paint cannot dry or adhere properly if it’s not at a decent temperature for the majority of the time between coats.
+If your item remains outside in the cold, your paint will not dry or adhere properly.
+Bring the object being spray painted inside after every coat of paint to ensure that the paint will dry properly.
 Again, minimize the time your item and cans of paint are outside in the cold temperatures for good results.

 RULE 5.
 Store Item in Well Ventilated Area Indoors During Drying Time

 Between each coat of primer or paint, I brought the lamps to my bathroom to dry.
 I opened the small window, turned on the ceiling fan, and closed the bathroom door.
-Basically this sucked cold air from outside into my house and through the fan to the attic, creating air flow.
-Of course this wasn’t easy on our heating bill, but it wasn’t so bad.
+Basically, this sucked cold air from outside into my house and through the fan to the attic, creating airflow.
 The bathroom never got colder than 50 degrees, even with the window open and it being 25 degrees outside.

 How to spray paint when it's cold out!
 Bring your item inside to a well ventilated area, like the bathroom, between each coat and you'll still get great results!